 Translators: Seb and Luke

-The Kingdom of Romania throughout World War II seized various tanks from the Soviet Union, Germany, and Hungary.
-Most of their captured tanks came from the Soviet Union however.
-These armored vehicles were either used in combat or scrapped for the production of domestic armored vehicles and for spare parts.
+Throughout World War II, the Kingdom of Romania captured various vehicles from their enemies, especially from the Soviet Union on the Eastern Front.
+These armored vehicles were either used in combat, used for training or scrapped for spare parts and material for the production of domestic armored vehicles.

 In World of Tanks